yantong1775/groundx-on-prem/README.md

 2. Run the following command:

 ```
-./setup-aws-operator
+./setup-eyelevel
 ```

 Once the setup is complete, run `kubectl -n eyelevel get svc` to get the API endpoint.
-It will be associated with the GroundX load balancer.
+It will be the external IP associated with the GroundX load balancer.

 ## (Moderately) Advanced Setup